 IMPORTANT: For true-differential buffers under [External Model], the user can choose whether to measure the analog input response at the die pads or internal to the circuit (this does not preclude tools from reporting digital D_receive and/or analog responses in addition to at-pad A_signal response).
 If at-pad measurements for a SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) model are desired, the A_signal_pos port would be named in the A_to_D line under port1 and A_signal_neg under port2.
 The A_to_D converter then effectively acts “in parallel” with the load of the buffer circuit.
 If internal measurements are desired (e.g., if the user wishes to view the signal after processing by the input buffer), the user-defined analog signal port would be named in the A_to_D line under port1.
 The A_to_D converter is “in series” with the receiver buffer model.
 The vhigh and vlow parameters should be adjusted appropriate to the measurement point of interest, so long as they as they are consistent with the [Diff Pin] vdiff declarations.

-With
+To:

 If at-buffer terminal or at-pin measurement using a SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) [External Model] is desired, the vlow and vhigh entries under the A_to_D subparameter must be consistent with the values of the [Diff Pin] vdiff subparameter entry (the vlow value must match -vdiff, and the vhigh value must match +vdiff).
 The logic states produced by the A_to_D conversion follow the same rules as for single-ended buffers, listed above.
 An example is shown at the end of this section.